OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/dns-in-detail.md

 ### Task 5 - Practice

-Use the website to build requests to make DNS queries.
+I had to start the task and make requests to make DNS queries.

 -----